alexandrandom/kindexmodel/README.md

 - Matplotlib (plots)
 - Numpy

-For consistency with the university course programme, code is stored in Jupyter Notebook ml_zaliczenie
+For consistency with the university course programme, code is stored in Jupyter Notebook kindextemp0